natebass/fe-openfresno.org-doc/README.md

 ### Storybook

 The public Storybook is deployed to GitHub Pages at https://openfresno.github.io/fe-openfresno.org-doc/.
-You can learn about the components and also run tests.
+It is intented to provide general documentation, preview the components, and run tests.

 ### Playwright

 Visual regression and interaction tests.

 > [!WARNING]
 > Critical tests should be included in the main website repository for use in CI/CD pipelines.